Bilevel Imaging Learning Problems as Mathematical Programs with Complementarity Constraints: Reformulation and Theory: Problem Statement and Reformulation

-and let us also introduce the following inactive, active and biactive index sets
+and let us also introduce the following inactive, active and biactive index sets:

-As depicted in \Cref{fig:vectors_by_index_set} we can see that for the case $i\in\Acal(u) \cup \Bcal(u)$ the equality in \cref{eq:primal_dual_problem_con_2} holds trivially as $(\Kbb u)_i=0$ in this set.
-For the case $i\in\Ical(u)$ the equality holds only if both vectors $q_i$ and $(\Kbb u)_i$ are colinear, implying that the angles are the same, i.e., $\theta_i = \phi_i$.
-Moreover, in this case the dual variable can be uniquely determined, which is not the case in the active and biactive sets, where it is contained in the unit ball.
+In the index set $\Acal(u) \cup \Bcal(u)$, \Cref{eq:primal_dual_problem_con_2} holds trivially as $(\Kbb u)_i=0$ in this set.
+For the case $i\in\Ical(u)$ the equality holds only if both vectors $q_i$ and $(\Kbb u)_i$ are colinear.
+Moreover, in this case the dual variable can be uniquely determined, which is not the case in the active and biactive sets, where it is contained in the unit ball (see \Cref{fig:vectors_by_index_set} for a sketch on this).